Salman-Nur/attendance-system/README.md

 Attendance can only be marked during scheduled class times

 # Technology Stack
-Programming Languag : C#
-Framework: .NET with Entity Framework
-Database: SQL Server for data persistence
+C#, .NET with Entity Framework, SQL Server for data persistence